-Members were reminded that at the November meeting of the Operations Committee the establishment of a Sports Hardship Fund was considered to help smaller local sports club within the Borough to meet the additional costs of compliance with COVID-19 requirements.
+Members are reminded that at the November meeting of the Operations Committee the establishment of a Sports Hardship Fund was considered to help smaller local sports club within the Borough to meet the additional costs of compliance with COVID-19 requirements.

-Subject to approval at November meeting of Council, it was proposed that the £50,000 fund would be open to clubs for applications for up to a maximum of £1,000.
-The fund had been designed to try to ensure that applications are straightforward yet still meet good governance requirements to make it as assessable and inclusive as possible.
-The criteria for the scheme, which were circulated for consideration, had been developed to offer 100% funding and in addition, it was proposed to accept applications which include spend since 1 April 2020.
-This was to assist applicants to help to offset spend on COVID-19 measures to date which may have depleted funds.
+Subject to approval at November meeting of Council, it is proposed that the £50,000 fund would be open to clubs for applications for up to a maximum of £1,000.
+The fund has been designed to try to ensure that applications are straightforward yet still meet good governance requirements to make it as assessable and inclusive as possible.
+The criteria for the scheme which are enclosed for consideration have been developed to offer 100% funding and in addition, it is proposed to accept applications which include spend since 1 April 2020.
+This is to assist applicants to help to offset spend on COVID-19 measures to date which may have depleted funds.

-In order to ensure that funding gets to clubs as quickly as possible Officers were requesting delegated authority to administer and vouch successful applications.
+In order to ensure that funding gets to clubs as quickly as possible Officers are requesting delegated authority to administer and vouch successful applications.